zencq/Pi/README.md

 The second script **read**s the procedural **data** directly from memory.
 To do so, you need to hover the cursor over the first item to reveal its stats.
-Then you can use [Cheat Engine](https://cheatengine.org/downloads.php) to find the coresponding addresses of the item/seed itself, the name, the description, and each of the up to four stats.
+Then you can use [Cheat Engine](https://cheatengine.org/downloads.php) to find the coresponding addresses of the item itself, the name, the description, and each of the up to four stats.

-The `TOTAL_ITERATIONS` here must match those from the preparation script (defaults to `1` if not set).
+The `TOTAL_ITERATIONS` here must match those from the preparation script (that defaults to `1` if not set).
 You can directly enter the addresses as they are displayed in Cheat Engine and don't need to prepend a `0x`.

 ```